Categories

 If we want men to show up more profoundly, we must also be prepared for their long bottled up rage at being used and abused – as cannon fodder, economic fodder, entertainment fodder, family fodder and so on.
 If we want men connected to their passion for life, we must be prepared to listen to what these passions have to say.
 Sometimes the words will be no. Or goodbye.

-As it is for Bly’s twentieth century woman, an awakening man becomes capable of both strengthening and destroying a marriage.
+As it is for Bly’s twentieth century woman, an awakening man becomes capable of both strengthening and ending a marriage.
 If we want to preserve marriage at all costs, then best to kill all passions, all heart’s desire, all “complicated sensibilities” and “rich reservoirs.”
 Indeed, this has sometimes been official policy, at the personal and the cultural levels.
 If, however, we want a relationship with an awake, passionate, present, and empowered partner, we had better be willing to face all the possible outcomes.
 Frightening perhaps, but I don’t know a better option.

 Like what you’re reading here?